 I also have experience with extended and amplified cello techniques using loop and distortion pedals to layer and explore the variety and versatility of the cello.

 2015 Subaru Forester that will get me to your lesson with all my instruments and any other equipment each and every time!

 I travel to lessons with a music stand, metronome, and all teaching materials that would be present at a lesson taught in my home or studio.

-At Ortegon I was the primary cello instructor and also taught Introduction to Music classes for children aged 4-6 years.
+Primary cello instructor and instructor of Introduction to Music classes for children aged 4-6 years.

 The Suzuki Association of the Americas, Inc. is the not-for-profit organization officially licensed to support, guide, and promote Suzuki education in North, Central, and South America.
 The SAA was founded in 1972 and currently has about 8,000 members.

 Caitlin has been great with our 13 yr old son

 Caitlin is the bee's knees!
 Great at explaining things in a simple format and passionate about teaching!
 I would highly recommend her for all your musical needs!